On feebly compact inverse primitive (semi)topological semigroups: Products of feebly compact inverse primitive semitopological semigroups and their Stone- C ech compactifications

 commutes.
-In the sequel, similar as in the general topology by the Bohr compactification of a semitopological semigroup $S$ we shall mean not only pair $(\textsf{b},\mathbb{B}(S))$ but also the compact semitopological semigroup $\mathbb{B}(S)$.
+In the sequel, similar to that in General Topology, by the Bohr compactification of a semitopological semigroup $S$ we shall mean not only pair $(\textsf{b},\mathbb{B}(S))$ but also the compact semitopological semigroup $\mathbb{B}(S)$.

 The definitions of the Stone-\v{C}ech compactification and the Bohr compactification, and Theorem~\ref{theorem-4.3} imply the following corollary: